 This project consists of a technology refresh for Voice, Network, Internet and Data Backup / Restore Services.

 The current technology stack that supports Voice, Network, Internet and Data Backup / Restore Services is at the end of its support life.
 The support for the above components will discontinue by 2020.

-In April 2, 2019 the County Legislature approved bond resolution #052 authorizing \$1,581,000 for this project, which will upgrade/replace the following:
+In April 2, 2019 the County Legislature approved the bond resolution #052 authorizing \$1,581,000 for this project.
+Under this project we intend to upgrade/replace the following:

-- VOIP Call Manager (phone system), Unity (voice mail system), & Contact Center (call center) software license upgrade - Ongov Web Site Redesign - Tivoli Server Manager (data backup services) Server Replacement - 2 Cisco Nexus 7000 Core Network Switches
+VOIP Call Manager (phone system), Unity (voice mail system), & Contact Center (call center) software license upgrade.
+Status: we purchased the upgrade licenses in 2020 and are performing the phone system upgrade on July 10th, 2021.